jlpteaching/ECS154B/syllabus/syllabus.md

 We will change questions asked privately to public, if we deem it appropriate.
 If your question involves code you've written, or is about a personal issue, we will leave those private.

-10% of your grade is tied to participation, much of which will take place over Piazza.
+10% of your grade is tied to participation, much of which can take place over Piazza.
 The benchmark for good Piazza participation is at least 10 questions asked, answered, or follow-ups throughout the quarter.

 ### Regrade Requests